 Stateless autoconfiguration or SLAAC

-SLAAC is another method in which the host or router interface is assigned a 64-bit prefix, and then the last 64 bits of its address are derived by the host or router with help of EUI-64 process which is described here.
+SLAAC is a method in which the host or router interface is assigned a 64-bit prefix, and then the last 64 bits of its address are derived by the host or router with help of EUI-64 process which is described in next few lines.
 SLAAC uses NDP protocol to work.

-As the format of the EUI-64 format is seen quite frequently so covering its details it seems important to me.
+As the format of the EUI-64 format is seen quite frequently, covering its details seems important too.

 EUI-64 Address Format